-Written by Naina Mahajan, a grade 6 student.
+Written by Naina Mahajan, a grade 6 student (written in 2022)

 Every year, there is a theme provided for the tableaux which will be showcased in the parade, and all the entries must comply with it.
-This year, the themes are India@75 – Freedom Struggle, Actions @ 75, and Resolve @ 75, meant to pay tribute to the 75th year of India’s independence.
+In 2023 the themes were India@75 – Freedom Struggle, Actions @ 75, and Resolve @ 75, meant to pay tribute to the 75th year of India’s independence.

-So, how are those beautiful tableaux selected, and who oversees the selection?
+How are the Republic Day Tableaux selected, and who oversees the selection?

-A special panel of experts, whose actions are overseen by the Ministry of Defence, are responsible for the choosing of the tableaux.
-They consist of renowned Individuals from various fields of art, culture, painting, sculpture, music, architecture, choreography and so forth.
+A special panel of experts are responsible for the choosing of the tableaux.
+This panel works with the Ministry of Defence.
+It consists of well known people from various fields of art, culture, painting, sculpture, music, architecture, choreography etc.

-Any tableaux proposals submitted by the various states, Union territories, central ministries and departments are deeply and thoroughly evaluated throughout a series of discussions by the committee.
+The tableaux ideas submitted by the various states, Union territories, central ministries and departments are thoroughly evaluated through a series of discussions by this committee.

 According to the Defence Ministry, “The expert committee examines the proposals on the basis of theme, concept, design and its visual impact before making its recommendations.”